 Using ice on your face is meant to constrict the capillaries, calm irritation, soothe redness, and even reduce puffiness.
 Like slugging, this trend is not necessarily dangerous.
 But depending on your skin type, it can be very damaging.
 Those with sensitive skin or rosacea, for example, may find that this has the opposite effect.
-The ice can in fact cause capillary damage, and using ice that is straight from the freezer can also cause freezer burn to the skin.
+The ice can cause capillary damage, and using ice straight from the freezer can also cause freezer burn to the skin.
 Use with caution.

 DIY masks and chemical peels

-The Just Plain Stupid.
+The Just Plain Stupid

 Deodorant as primer

-Glue as blackhead remover
+Glue as a blackhead remover